What's New in watchOS 7

 Cycling routes can be mapped with or without stairs, and routes with stairs let riders know when their bikes need to be picked up.
 Searching along a route is also now supported, so Maps users can add needed stops and then get right back to their original directions.

 Siri provides spoken translations, so you can ask Siri to translate a word or a sentence and get it translated aloud so you can hear the proper pronunciation.
 Siri can translate to and from 10 languages, including Spanish, English, Japanese, Arabic, Chinese, and Russian.

 Dictation in watchOS 7 is done on device, so all voice-based requests are faster, more reliable, and more private.

 There's a new Siri Shortcuts app on the Apple Watch in watchOS 7 for activating shortcuts on device, and shortcuts can be added as complications for one-tap access.

-watchOS 7 can be installed on Apple Watch Series 3, Series 4, and Series 5 models.
+watchOS 7 can be installed on Apple Watch Series 3, Series 4, Series 5, Series 6, and SE models.
 It is not compatible with the original first-generation Apple Watch, Apple Watch Series 1, or Apple Watch Series 2.

 Apple released watchOS 7 on Wednesday, September 16.
 It is a free update available on the Apple Watch Series 3 and later.